Sean Abbott: International career

 Abbott made his Twenty20 International debut for Australia against Pakistan in the United Arab Emirates on 5 October 2014.
 Two days later, he made his One Day International debut, also against Pakistan in the UAE.
 He then played in two more Twenty20 matches for Australia against South Africa in early November 2014.

 He was awarded the Bradman Young Cricketer of the Year at the Allan Border Medal ceremony by the CA in 2015.

-In 2019, Abbott made his return to Australia's international side after a five-year hiatus, taking 2/14 off his four overs against Pakistan at Optus Stadium.
+In 2019, Abbott made his return to Australia's international team after a five-year hiatus, taking 2/14 off his four overs against Pakistan at Optus Stadium.
 On 16 July 2020, Abbott was named in a 26-man preliminary squad of players to begin training ahead of a possible tour to England following the COVID-19 pandemic.
 On 14 August 2020, Cricket Australia confirmed that the fixtures would be taking place, with Abbott included in the touring party.

 In November 2020, Abbott was named in Australia's Test squad for their series against India.

 In July 2022, Abbott was named in the Australian squad for the ODI series against New Zealand and Zimbabwe In September 2022, Abbott was called up to the Australian squad for the T20I series against India.

 In August 2023, Abbott was called up to the Australia squad for the T20I series against South Africa.
 He was also called up to the squad for the ODI series against South Africa and for the series against India.

 In September 2023, Abbott was named in the Australia squad for the 2023 ODI World Cup in India.
 On 23 September, he scored his maiden international and ODI half century.
 He hit 54 runs off just 36 balls as Australia were defeated by 99 runs against India.
 On 11 November 2023, Abbott made his first ODI World Cup appearance against Bangladesh.
 He recorded figures of 2/61 in Australia's final group stage victory.

 Abbott was included in the Australia squad in 2024 to play Scotland.